-Credit unions are almost as common as banks, but because they have less brand recognition, they are less frequently utilized than banks.
+Credit unions are an alternative banks, but because they have less brand recognition, they are less frequently utilized.

 - Pros: Auto loans are their “bread and butter”, meaning they offer low rates.
 Credit unions have similar banking offerings as regular banks, there are benefits to credit union membership, and members are treated on an individual basis.

 - Cons: Some credit unions are rather small, which tends to mean that they have fewer resources than larger lending institutions.

 A loan broker, like RateGenius, acts as a middleman of sorts in order to find the best possible refinance offers for you.

 - Pros: Works with a multitude of lenders, does the shopping for you, and allows you to get the best possible rate on your refinance.
 They also allow personalized service, and do all the hard work for you, making the refinance process as easy as possible.